ankamsarav/node-rest-template/README.md

 - Open terminal

 - Type `npm install -g node-inspector node-gyp gulp`
-    - node-gyp is required for `npm install` (in later steps) to work correctly
+    - node-gyp is required for `npm install` (in later steps) to succeed

 - Clone this repo

--  Configure the application:
-  * Make sure that `server/common/orm.js` has the correct database parameters
+- Make sure that `server/common/orm.js` has the correct database parameters

 ## Quick Start
 Run the application locally: